GroupMountain/GMLIB-Mod-Template/README.md

-# GMLIB-Plugin-Template
+# GMLIB-Mod-Template
-Template for plugins using GMLIB
+Template for mods using GMLIB